Why adverse weather is a concern for the elderly

 With travel for visits becoming more difficult in winter, elderly loved ones can often inadvertently be left alone for long spells during the winter months.
 This isolation, combined with the effects of reduced light and vitamin D intake, can result in depression and anxiety, which in turn exacerbate existing health issues.

-Advice: You can help elderly loved ones to feel less isolated by setting up a localised support network of neighbours and friends to stop by when you’re not around, or introduce them to technology like video calls to help them stay in touch.
+Advice: You can help loved ones to feel less isolated by setting up a localised support network of neighbours and friends to stop by when you’re not around, or introduce them to technology like video calls to help them stay in touch.

 Frostbite/Hypothermia